-Dancer and choreographer Alastair Marriott is a Principal Character Artist of The Royal Ballet.
+English choreographer and dancer Alastair Marriott is a Principal Character Artist of The Royal Ballet.
 His many works for the Company include Night Falls Fast, Grey Garden, Being and Having Been, Tanglewood, Children of Adam, Sensorium, ‘Trespass’ (Metamorphosis: Titian 2012, in collaboration with Christopher Wheeldon), In the Hothouse (Diamond Jubilee Gala) and Connectome.
 He created the choreography for The Royal Opera’s production of The Tsarina’s Slippers.
-His wide repertory as a dancer includes Von Rothbart (Swan Lake), Drosselmeyer (The Nutcracker), Dr Coppélius (Coppélia), Widow Simone (La Fille mal gardée), Kostcheï (The Firebird), High Brahmin (La Bayadère) and Step-Sister (Cinderella).
+His wide repertory as a dancer includes Von Rothbart (Swan Lake), Drosselmeyer (The Nutcracker), Dr Coppélius (Coppélia), Widow Simone (La Fille mal gardée), Kostcheï (The Firebird), High Brahmin (La Bayadère), Step-Sister (Cinderella) and Lorenzo (Don Quixote).

 Marriott’s awards include three nominations for Best Classical Choreography at the Critics’ Circle Dance Awards.
 He celebrated his 25th year with The Royal Ballet in summer 2014.